mapbox/mbtiles-spec/1.3/spec.md

 to summarize what layers are available in the tiles and what attributes are available for the features in those layers.

+The `json` row, if present, MUST contain the UTF-8 string representation of a JSON object.

 ### Vector_layers

-The `json` row MUST contain the string representation of a JSON object.

-The object MUST contain a `vector_layers` key, whose value is an array of layers.
+The JSON object in the `json` row MUST contain a `vector_layers` key, whose value is an array of JSON objects.
-Each layer is a JSON object that MUST contain the following key-value pairs:
+Each of those JSON objects describes one layer of vector tile data, and MUST contain the following key-value pairs:

-* `id`: The layer ID, which is referred to as the `name` of the layer in the [Mapbox Vector Tile spec](https://github.com/mapbox/vector-tile-spec/tree/master/2.1#41-layers).
+* `id` (string): The layer ID, which is referred to as the `name` of the layer in the [Mapbox Vector Tile spec](https://github.com/mapbox/vector-tile-spec/tree/master/2.1#41-layers).
-* `fields`: A JSON object whose keys and values are the names and types of attributes available in this layer.
+* `fields` (object): A JSON object whose keys and values are the names and types of attributes available in this layer.
-The type MUST be the string `"Number"`, `"Boolean"`, or `"String"`.
+Each type MUST be the string `"Number"`, `"Boolean"`, or `"String"`.
 Attributes whose type varies between features SHOULD be listed as `"String"`.

 Each layer object MAY also contain the following key-value pair:

-* `description`: A human-readable description of the layer's contents.
+* `description` (string): A human-readable description of the layer's contents.

 Each layer object MAY also contain the following key-value pair:

-* `minzoom`: The lowest zoom level whose tiles this layer appears in.
+* `minzoom` (number): The lowest zoom level whose tiles this layer appears in.
-* `maxzoom`: The highest zoom level whose tiles this layer appears in.
+* `maxzoom` (number): The highest zoom level whose tiles this layer appears in.

-The `minzoom` SHOULD be greater than or equal to the tileset's `minzoom`, and the `maxzoom` SHOULD be less than or equal to the tileset's `maxzoom`.
+The `minzoom` MUST be greater than or equal to the tileset's `minzoom`, and the `maxzoom` MUST be less than or equal to the tileset's `maxzoom`.

 These keys are used to describe the situation where different sets of vector layers appear in different zoom levels of the same tileset, for example in a case where